cs340-24/color_sort/detailed_schedule.md

 * 3/4: Iteration 1 status report: Design and implement minimal viable system

 **GOALS:**
-1. Add options to change difficulty level
-    * Maybe start with 3 level sets, "easy", "medium", and "difficult"?
+1. Load levels with varying number of colors and figure out how to adjust the layout as more bottles are added
 2. Add "undo move" option
     * Need to add code that keeps some kind of list of the user's moves
     * Pop the last move off the list and swap the blocks back to where they were
+    * Make sure pressing "undo" button triggers this function to run
-3. Add some kind of visual cue when the user tries to make an invalid move
+3. Add some kind of visual cue when the user tries to make an invalid move, like an animation or popup message
 4. Write status report 2

 ### 3/11 - 3/17